LedgerSync/ledger_sync/README.md

 ### OAuth

 QuickBooks Online utilizes OAuth 2.0, which requires frequent refreshing of the access token.
-The connection will handle this automatically, attempting a single token refresh on any single request authentication failure.
-Depending on how you use the library, every connection has implements a class method `ledger_attributes_to_save`, which is an array of attributes that may change as the connection is used.
+The client will handle this automatically, attempting a single token refresh on any single request authentication failure.
+Depending on how you use the library, every client has implements a class method `ledger_attributes_to_save`, which is an array of attributes that may change as the client is used.
 You can also call the instance method `ledger_attributes_to_save` which will be a hash of these values.
 It is a good practice to always store these attributes if you are saving access tokens in your database.

 #### Retrieve Access Token